What is an accumulator

 The success of lithium in batteries is based on three advantages.
 On the one hand, the energy density stored in lithium batteries is higher than that of nickel-cadmium batteries, or that of their ephemeral substitutes, nickel-metal hydride (NiMH) batteries.
 On the other hand, lithium is a very light metal.
 Finally, these lithium batteries do not have a memory effect, unlike the NiCad, which required the battery to be completely discharged in order to recharge it, otherwise it would lose capacity.
 These three advantages – density, lightness, memory effect – have largely contributed to the rapid deployment of lithium in laptops and phones.
 Now it is time to store energy on a larger scale; cars, boats, homes, smart power grids….

 However, in recent years, we have seen several high-profile cases of consumer alerts or product recalls.
 We remember the first massive recall of 6 million batteries by Sony in 2006.
 But announcements have been made by other manufacturers in 2006, 2008, 2014….
-Among the latest to date, Toshiba announced in early 2016 a recall of 100,000 computer batteries produced between 2011 and 2015 for fear of overheating that could lead to burns or fire risk or, of course, Samsung with the case of its high-end smartphone – the Galaxy Note 7 – and its explosive batteries…
+Among the latest to date, Toshiba announced in early 2016 a recall of 100,000 computer batteries produced between 2011 and 2015 for fear of overheating that could lead to burns or fire risk or, of course, Samsung with the instance of its high-end smartphone – the Galaxy Note 7 – and its explosive batteries…

 Should we talk about ONE lithium technology?